Admission Requirements for Post-Baccalaureate Certificates

 - Complete Admission: All required documents have been received and all admission standards met.

-- Incomplete Admission: Students who expect to receive their baccalaureate from a regionally accredited institution within two semesters (three if including summer) may apply for post-baccalaureate admission.
+- Incomplete Admission: Students who expect to receive their baccalaureate from an institutionally accredited institution within two semesters (three if including summer) may apply for post-baccalaureate admission.
 Formal acceptance becomes final only after the baccalaureate degree is completed and conferred, and all other admission requirements are met.
+Students cannot receive financial aid while in this status.